microsoft/BosqueLanguage/README.md

 ### Build & Test

 The `ref_impl` directory contains the reference implementation parser, type checker, interpreter, and command line runner.
-In this directory build and test the Bosque reference implementation with:
+In this directory, build and test the Bosque reference implementation with:

 ```none
 npm install && npm run-script build && npm test